ArkadiyShuvaev/durable-message-queue/README.md

 ![Dead-letter queue](https://github.com/ArkadiyShuvaev/durable-message-queue/blob/master/assests/dead-letter-queue.png)
 ### Metrics
-The library supports a set of monitoring metrics that indicate the number of:
+The library supports a set of monitoring metrics that indicates the number of:
 1. "numberOfMessagesSent" - messages are sent by producers for processing
 2. "numberOfMessagesReceived" - messages are received and started processing by consumers
 3. "numberOfMessagesDead" - corrupted messages are moved to the dead-letter queue by a queue manager